 When starting to develop our interface prototype, we used aspects of the prototype created by Oblivious~\cite{original_registry} as a starting point.
 As discussed in the introduction, in spring 2024 a team at Oblivious started to work toward a more systematic, community-driven registry to be further developed in collaboration with OpenDP.
 They created an initial prototype in blog post format with a table of deployments and educational content about DP.
 We expanded their basic set of attributes to create a holistic, hierarchical schema.
 This schema was then incorporated back into their registry, with a few minor modifications.
 There was mutual influence during the design of the interactive table and deployment card.
 For example, we shared early versions of an updated prototype and had shared discussions about further iterations, especially with regard to designing the deployment card.
 Finally, while the content in our ``Guide'' is largely distinct from the educational content in the initial prototype created by Oblivious, we used their text as a starting point.

-Throughout our research process, we shared design ideas, code for the visualizations, our schema, our Tier 2 and Tier 3 entries, and text from our guide with the larger team.
+Throughout our research process, we shared our interface, code for the visualizations, our schema, our Tier 2 and Tier 3 entries, and text from our guide with the larger team.
 Much of our design contributions and filled-out entries have been incorporated back into the registry intended for deployment.
-This registry is being launched in mid September 2025 alongside a proposal by NIST to host the registry~\cite{NIST.IR.8588.2025}.
+This registry was launched in September 2025 with a proposal by NIST to host it~\cite{NIST.IR.8588.2025}.